raj7A/loom-virtual-thread/ReadMe.md

 ### About the modules :
     1. loop   - A simple Non-IO based looping logic that has examples for both Platform Thread & Virtual Thread
     2. server - A socket based IO server that has examples for both Platform Thread & Virtual Thread
-    3. client - A socket based IO client that has examples for both Platform Thread & Virtual Thread, which invokes the corresponding server
+    3. client - A socket based IO client that has examples for both Platform Thread & Virtual Thread, which invokes the corresponding server on loop

 ### Pre-req :
     1. Java 22